Overview of the NRC Dialogue

 Actions to launch reviews, plans or strategies to be fully implemented within the next four years:

 - Develop an improved IRAP training approach that includes increased exposure to the NRC R&D capabilities

-- Conduct a 3-year peer review of the NRC facilities, and develop a plan for renewal
+- Conduct a three-year peer review of the NRC facilities, and develop a plan for renewal

 - Complete a review of the NRC incubation spaces

-- Develop a plan to revitalize the NRC buildings and real estate
+- Develop a plan to revitalize NRC buildings and real estate

 - Develop a strategy to support SME access to international markets

-- Develop a Stakeholder Engagement Strategy, addressing integration of efforts, major clients, intellectual property and the NRC pricing
+- Develop a stakeholder engagement strategy, addressing integration of efforts, major clients, intellectual property and NRC pricing

 - Develop high-level partnerships with and a collaboration strategy for OGDs and academic and international science and research organizations

-- Develop a 5-year NRC Strategic Science and Innovation Plan to facilitate integrated planning across all Research Centres, Branches and IRAP
+- Develop a five-year NRC strategic science and innovation plan to facilitate integrated planning across all research centres, branches and IRAP

 Report a problem or mistake on this page